A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Analytic solution for capillary-tissue coupled system

 This demonstrates that the total flow is balanced, with each $q_n$ weighted by its respective boundary integral.
 In other words the boundary integral quantifies how any local flow source disturbs the averaged pressure.
-Interestingly, evaluation of the boundary integral shows it is independent of the source location:
+On the boundary $\partial\Omega_t$, where $r=R_t$, the function $f_{mean}$ simplifies to